ezEngine/docs/docs/custom-code/cpp/engine-plugins.md

 ```
 <!-- END-DOCS-CODE-SNIPPET -->

 The important part here is the definition of the global variable `s_Plugin`.
-This injects code into the plugin DLL, that helps the engine to distinguish which plugin things like [components (TODO)](../../runtime/world/components.md) or [subsystems](../../runtime/configuration/startup.md) belong to.
+This injects code into the plugin DLL, that helps the engine to distinguish which plugin things like [components](../../runtime/world/components.md) or [subsystems](../../runtime/configuration/startup.md) belong to.
 You really don't have to do more than this.
 In the snippet above we provide callbacks that are triggered when a plugin is loaded or unloaded.
 These callbacks are optional, though in some cases you may want to register and unregister things here.

 ## Loading a Plugin